 Associate Professor, Microbiology

+We have spent a long time studying filoviruses.
 The family Filoviridae includes Ebola virus and Marburg virus, which are associated with sporadic outbreaks and high case fatality rates.
-A maximum containment laboratory (Biosafety Level-4) is required to study the infectious forms of these viruses.
+A maximum containment laboratory (Biosafety Level 4) is required to study the infectious forms of these viruses.
 Dr. Griffiths’ laboratory is interested in multiple aspects of filovirus biology with a view to exploiting this knowledge to further the development of vaccines and therapeutics.